General Information about Laws Museum

 We have a delightful collection of gifts available for your shopping pleasure: railroad and Western memorabilia, books, DVDs, children’s toys, souvenirs, decorations for your home, gourmet food items, dog treats, lots of fun items for pet lovers (of dogs AND cats), and an extensive selection of Christmas decorations all year round.

-What is the Laws Railroad Museum?
+What is the Laws Railroad Museum and Historical Site?

 Laws is the location of the Bishop Creek Railroad Depot, which grew into a sizable settlement after the first train steamed into the station on April 1, 1883.
 By 1900, Southern Pacific Lines had taken over the Carson & Colorado Railroad and renamed the station "Laws" in honor of the railroad's Assistant Superintendent, R.J.
 Laws.
 While it was originally mainly a railroad site, Laws grew into a community center for local homesteaders, farmers, ranchers, and miners.
 The station and its community flourished until the railroad ceased operation.